360 Production Asia works on photography services for businesses in Cambodia.

-Also, in this country where we’re based, we’re facing multiple environmental pollution issues due to the plastic waste pollution.
-To take a small part in solving this problem, we engage in volunteer courses to educate local children on how to *UPCYCLE plastic waste into children’s crafts.
+Also in this country, people are facing multiple environmental issues due to the plastic waste pollution.
+To take a small part in this problem, we engage in volunteer courses to teach local children how to *upcycle plastic waste into children’s crafts.

 Our goals are to teach relevant skills, raise creativity and awareness of pollution issues to the young generation.

 “Learning Through Play” is the focus of our Giving Back Project and presented as Fun-Filled Ecological Courses with children.

 *Upcycling: Also known as creative reuse, upcycling is the process of transforming waste materials or unwanted products into new materials or products for better environmental value -wikipedia

 Teaches how to create PURSES using anykind of plastic bags.